Terrian

-Terrian Bass Woods is an American singer and songwriter.
-She is a Christian music recording artist.
+Terrian Bass Woods is an American contemporary Christian music singer and songwriter.
 She is known for her role as a vocalist in TobyMac's band, Diverse City.

 Career

 Terrian released her debut song, "God With Us", in 2019.
-The music video has since surpassed three million views on YouTube.
+The music video has since surpassed six million views on YouTube.
 It was followed by "In The Arms", co-written by Terrian and Anthony Skinner, Jon Reddick and songwriter Jess Cates, and was produced by Micah Kuiper and Bryan Fowler.
 She was also featured on TobyMac's remix album The St. Nemele Collab Sessions on the track, "It's You (Tide Electric Remix)" with Matt Maher.
-In addition to Terrian joined Cochren & Co. on the "TobyMac Theatre Tour".
+In addition, Terrian joined Cochren & Co. on the "TobyMac Theatre Tour".

 Her third lead single, "Let Love Lead", was released on February 14, 2020.
 Followed by "You Still Do" on May 15, 2020.

 She released her first EP, Genesis of Terrian, in 2021.

+She released her first album, Give It Time, in 2024.